 As researchers have found, meditation can help you tap into your brain’s deepest potential to focus, learn, and adapt.
 While scientists used to believe that beyond a certain age, the brain couldn’t change or grow, we now know that brain has a quality known as plasticity, enabling it to grow new neurons and transform throughout our lives.
 Meditation is a powerful tool for awakening new neural connections and even transforming regions of the brain.

 A major study led by Harvard University and Massachusetts General Hospital found that after only eight weeks of meditation, participants experienced beneficial growth in the brain areas associated with memory, learning, empathy, self-awareness, and stress regulation.
-In addition, the meditators reported decreased feelings of anxiety and greater feelings of calm.
+In addition, the meditators reported decreased feelings of anxiety and greater feelings of calm and wellbeing.
 This study adds to the expanding body of research about the brain’s amazing plasticity and ability to change habitual stress patterns.

 Meditation, in a variety of forms, has been practiced in many cultures around the world for millennia.
 And the same is true today.
 People of all ages, nationalities and beliefs practices different forms of meditation around with world.